spdx/license-list-XML/DOCS/faq.md

 The authoritative files for the SPDX License List are stored in XML source files in a [Github repo](https://github.com/spdx/license-list-XML).
-These files are used to generated the supported SPDX License List formats, including the web pages and other data formats found in [license-list-data repo](https://github.com/spdx/license-list-data).
+These files are used to generate the supported SPDX License List formats, including the web pages and other data formats found in [license-list-data repo](https://github.com/spdx/license-list-data).

 There are also certain sections in the SPDX specification related to license information.